Please check out the calendar of upcoming releases from Disney

 With the global pandemic of the new coronavirus, the timing of the premiere in the movie theaters has been completely changed.
-And with that, several of the films that were released in the mid-2020s, as the Mulan or The Black Widowhave been sentenced, and is already ganhram the new dates for the film.
+And with that, several of the films that were released in the mid-2020s, as the Mulan or The Black Widowhave been brought forward, and have already been given the new date of the premiere.

 Check out the calendar for up-to-date on all the upcoming releases from Disney, and until the end of 2021, which has not only all the films in the MCU, as close to the movies Wes Anderson, Steven Spielberg and much more.